passworks/passworks-api/sections/event_ticket.md

-Creating a Event Ticket for "The Beat Goes On"
+Creating a Event Ticket "Campaign" for "The Beat Goes On" Event
 ------------

 The **Beat Goes On** pass is straightforward example, the pass is the same for all the persons with the minor diference that each issued pass has it's own redeem code (barcode redeem code).